lestrrat-go/jwx/jwt/README.md

    ...
 }

-// But you _can_ do this, and I _want_ you to do this so the object is properly initialized token2 = jwt.New() if err := json.Unmarshal(data, &token2); err != nil { // actually, in practice you should use jwt.Parse()
+// But you _can_ do this, and we _want_ you to do this so the object is properly initialized token2 = jwt.New() if err := json.Unmarshal(data, &token2); err != nil { // actually, in practice you should use jwt.Parse()
    ....